 Is the sauce spicy?

 Yes, piri piri sauce is traditionally very spicy!

 I've always LOVED this sauce but since my system can no longer handle spicy, and I'm also feeding this to two toddlers, I've cut the spice down by quite a bit.
 The end result is a great mild sauce that has tons of flavor without a lot of the heat!

 This simple marinade recipe is a combo of lemon juice, olive oil, white vinegar, fresh ginger, herbs and spices.
 All of the ingredients get mixed together before adding the wings.

-The chicken and sauce are then dumped into your instant pot and pressure cooked for ten minutes before using the quick release method.
+The chicken and sauce are then transferred to the Instant Pot and pressure cooked for ten minutes before using the quick release method.

-Finally, the wings are transferred to a parchment lined baking sheet and placed under the broiler for about five minutes on each side just to crisp up the skin a bit.
+Finally, the wings are placed on a parchment lined baking sheet and cooked under the broiler for about five minutes on each side, just to crisp up the skin a bit.

 While the chicken is in the oven, set the Instant Pot to saute and allow the sauce to reduce.
-You'll brush some of this reduced sauce on the chicken wings after they come out of the oven!
+Brush some of this reduced sauce on the chicken wings after they come out of the oven!

 These piri piri chicken wings turn out tender and moist on the inside with a slight crisp on the outside.
 The sauce has great depth of flavor with a subtle spiciness!
 Hope you enjoy!

 If you’ve made this recipe, be sure to leave a comment and star rating below!